-$235m mega meth bust: Harpreet Lidder pleads guilty
+Mega meth bust: Harpreet Lidder pleads guilty to importing drugs

-A New Zealand man has pleaded guilty to importing Class A drugs following one of Customs' largest-ever drug busts at the border.
+A New Zealand man has pleaded guilty to importing Class A drugs after one of Customs' largest-ever drug busts at the border.

 Harpreet Lidder pleaded guilty to four charges of importing methamphetamine and MDMA and possessing the drugs for supply in the Auckland High Court this morning.

+Lidder pleaded guilty to importing close to 14kgs of methamphetamine and 2kgs of MDMA.

 The charges carry a maximum penalty of life imprisonment.
+Lidder appeared in the High Court this morning via video link.

 The guilty plea came after Customs seized nearly half a tonne of methamphetamine stashed inside a shipment of electric motors last year.
+Two other people, both Canadians, have been charged over the importation.
+Lidder's charges related to close to 14kgs of the bust.

 The estimated 469kg haul was Customs' largest ever meth seizure at the border and had a street value of about $235 million.